aws-samples/amazon-neptune-ttl-repo/README.md

 12. When the stack is complete, navigate to the **Outputs** section and follow the link for the output NeptuneSagemakerNotebook.

 This opens in your browser the Jupyter files view.
-We encourage you to review the stack with your security team prior to using it in a production environment.

 ## Running the Examples
 Open the TTL_Notebook.ipynb notebook in the Sagemaker notebook instance provisioned.
 Follow the steps to add nodes and edges with a specified TTL property to the Neptune database instance.
 Confirm these objects were added, then watch them expire and be deleted from the database.